nodegin/cmvcspab/README.md

-## static-mvc-spa-boilerplate
+## cmvcspab

-A static Model-View-Controller Single-Page-Application boilerplate that provide modular programming in client-side with CoffeeScript
+A Client-side Model-View-Controller Single-Page-Application Boilerplate,

+provides modular programming in client-side with CoffeeScript

 I wrote and used this boilerplate in my school's assignment